chaoskagami/patchrepo/README.md

 They either fix a bug, fix a build, or change functionality.
 Point is, I have a lot of them.

+I make every effort to slap documentation at the head of every patch, so read it.

 * aria2/
     * aria2-1.19.0-leech.patch
         * Adds a --disable-seed option.
 Does what you expect.